The Red Fiddle

 by Lela Cooney

-Cooney was a Kentucky-based artist whose abstract and contemporary work circulated within regional Mid-Century Modern collections.
-Signed by the artist, this is an original work on paper, in it's orginal frame and mat, reset with new Museum Tru Vue glass.
-Some fading to marker pigment consistent with age, minimal mat burn, and light wear to the frame — all expected for a work of this era and medium.
+This is an original work on paper in its original frame and mat, reset with new Museum Tru Vue glass.
+Some fading to marker pigment consistent with age, minimal mat burn, light wear to the frame — all of it expected, none of it diminishing.
+The fading is sixty years of existing in the world.
+The work is still louder than the room.

 Lela Cooney